Monday, December 31, 2007

 October Stampin Up Special & Newsletter

 Please have a look this Stampin Up special for October.
 When you purchase the "Looks Like Spring" stamp set (page 67 in the catalogue) and the coordinating Spring Bouquet Flower punch (page 140) then you receive the matching Spring Showers or Spring Flowers Designer Series Double Sided Paper (page 133) for FREE (valued at $16.95).
 You can see 2 examples on the left using these 3 products together.
 This is a beautiful combination to purchase for yourself or for someone you know for Christmas.
-If you'd like to take advantage of this special, please have your order to me by October 30th.
+If you'd like to take advantage of this special,

 I uploaded 250+ photos last week to Snapfish to have printed out.
 I'm eagerly awaiting their delivery as I can then put together the calendar class. (not using all those photos obviously!)
 For those of you planning on doing the calendar class, now is the time to go through your own photos and choose one (approx size 4x6) for each month of the year and have them printed off and ready.